Junior Achievement of OKI Partners Volunteer Conduct Standards

 Junior Achievement (JA) serves youth.
 JA volunteers teach valuable lessons in their program delivery and especially in their conduct with students.
 Adult misconduct with or in the presence of youth carries serious consequences.
 Because Junior Achievement cares that its volunteers have healthy, appropriate relationships with the youth they serve, it has established the following standards.

 - Young people look to adults for examples of appropriate behavior.
 JA volunteers must use appropriate language and model honorable behavior, such as respect, integrity, honesty, and excellence.
-Profanity or sexualized language or jokes are inappropriate when working with students, regardless whether it occurs face-to-face, over the Internet, or by any other means.
+Profanity or sexualized language or jokes are inappropriate when working with students, regardless of whether it occurs face-to-face, over the Internet, or by any other means.
 JA strictly forbids violating any state law regarding interactions with youth; for example, providing them alcohol or legal or illegal drugs, or coaxing them into illicit relationships over the Internet or otherwise.
+Any form of physical or emotional abuse, to include striking, bullying, harassment or other degrading behavior is strictly prohibited.

 - Volunteers should avoid all contact with students beyond a business handshake.

 - Interactions with students must both be appropriate and appear appropriate.
-It is expected that volunteers' interactions with students are at all times appropriate and professional, and are strictly related to the role of business mentor.
-It is unacceptable to seek or engage in one-to-one meetings with students at any time.
+It is expected that volunteers' interactions with students are at all times appropriate and professional and are strictly related to the role of business mentor.
+It is unacceptable to seek or engage in one-to-one meetings or private communications with students at any time.

 - Volunteers are responsible for the quality of interactions.
 Students often find it difficult to state discomfort or objections.
 Volunteers must be especially sensitive to physical and verbal cues that youth provide.